 Preservation of middle hepatic vein: In the initial description of ALPPS, parenchymal partition was performed with division of the middle hepatic vein[2].
-However with significant morbidity observed following ischaemic necrosis and bile leak it was proposed that the middle hepatic vein could be preserved as the venous outflow of segment IV without jeopardizing parenchymal hypertrophy[70].
-With a patent outflow, venous congestion and ischaemia could be reduced.
+However, with significant morbidity observed following ischemic necrosis and bile leak, it was proposed that the middle hepatic vein could be preserved as the venous outflow of segment IV without jeopardizing parenchymal hypertrophy[70].
+With a patent outflow, venous congestion and ischemia could be reduced.
 It has now become the preferred technique by most hepatobiliary surgeons.
 A questionnaire survey indicated that 70% surgeons routinely preserved the middle hepatic vein during ALPPS stage I[71].

 Surgical management of hepatoduodenal ligament: A complete hilar dissection and skeletonization of the hepatoduodenal ligament was performed in the classical approach to ALPPS.
-This allowed hilar vascular pedicles to be clearly identified but potentially contributed to complete devascularisation of segment IV[37].
+This allowed hilar vascular pedicles to be clearly identified but potentially contributed to complete devascularization of segment IV[37].
 In the aforementioned questionnaire survey, 39% of the surgeons believed that skeletonization of the hepatoduodenal ligament was indicated[71].
 Currently there is no consensus on the surgical approach to hepatoduodenal ligament.
-In ALPPS where lymphatic clearance is not indicated for oncological grounds, consideration can be given to limit hilar dissection to avoid potential detrimental effects on segment IV ischaemia.
+In ALPPS where lymphatic clearance is not indicated for oncological grounds, consideration can be given to limit hilar dissection to avoid potential detrimental effects on segment IV ischemia.

-Anterior approach: The anterior approach to hepatectomy was initially proposed for bulky liver tumour with invasion of surrounding structures[72].
-It entails portal pedicle division and complete parenchymal transection before right liver mobilization, minimizing bleeding and tumour spillage during the process.
+Anterior approach: The anterior approach to hepatectomy was initially proposed for bulky liver tumor with invasion of surrounding structures[72].
+It entails portal pedicle division and complete parenchymal transection before right liver mobilization, minimizing bleeding and tumor spillage during the process.
 The concept of anterior approach has been adopted to ALPPS[73,74].
 During stage I, hepatic parenchyma is split without prior right liver mobilization.
 In stage II, right liver is mobilized after division of right hepatic artery, bile duct and hepatic veins.
 In the setting of ALPPS, anterior approach could be more challenging given that the arterial and biliary pedicles had to be preserved during transection.
-Chan et al[74]’s prospective series of 13 patients indicated that complete parenchymal split was feasible and safe with anterior approach.
+Chan et al[74] prospective series of 13 patients indicated that complete parenchymal split was feasible and safe with anterior approach.
 Occurrence of perihepatic adhesions was minimized during stage II.
 Thirty-seven percent of the ALPPS procedures in the registry were performed using the anterior approach[75].
-With reduced tissue manipulation tumour spillage was kept to minimal.
-This was particularly important in the setting of ALPPS, where the tumour is left in-torso during the inter-stage period.
+With reduced tissue manipulation tumor spillage was minimal.
+This was particularly important in the setting of ALPPS, where the tumor is left in torso during the inter-stage period.
 Further evaluation is required before any oncological benefit of anterior approach ALPPS could be ascertained.
-With the potential benefits the anterior approach appears to be the preferred procedure, especially when a bulky tumour is handled.
+With the potential benefits the anterior approach appears to be the preferred procedure, especially when a bulky tumor is handled.
 Nevertheless, it would be rather challenging to combine a complex procedure with an advanced technical approach.
 Without reduced vascular control more difficult bleeding would be encountered during parenchymal transection.
 Anterior approach ALPPS is best reserved for hepatobiliary surgeons who excel in both ALPPS and anterior approach for conventional hepatectomy.